Apply

 SIU Mechanical Engineering and Energy Process Student Project

-Our Mechanical Engineering faculty come to SIU from major universities across the nation.
-Our community is engaged: our student Formula SAE Race Car, NASA Human Exploration Rover Challenge, and Design Challenge teams are thriving, and you can find our students taking leadership roles in student organizations or involved in the array of undergraduate research activities available at a comprehensive research university.
+Our faculty bring expertise from major universities across the nation, ensuring personalized instruction and access to cutting-edge research at a Carnegie R1: Doctoral University (Very High Research Activity).
+Our community is engaged and hands-on: our Formula SAE Race Car, NASA Human Exploration Rover Challenge, and Design Challenge teams are thriving, and students regularly take on leadership roles in professional organizations and undergraduate research projects across campus.

 Degree Requirements